justinhyu6/porostats-showcase/README.md

 # Porostats

-I couldn't find a League of Legends stats website that had everything I wanted, so I made a personal website that pulls everything into one place.
-I desgined it to be clean, readable, and around what players actually need.
+I couldn't find a League of Legends analytics website that had everything I wanted, so I made a personal website that pulls everything into one place.
+I desgined around what I would want it as a player: clean, readable, and with meaningful statistics.

 <br/>